 Let’s Talk Fees

-This small number, often times difficult to find, can make or break your ability to retire with enough in the bank.
+The operating expense ratio (OER) oftentimes difficult to find, can make or break your ability to retire with enough in the bank.

 The bad news is that no matter what your investment strategy is, if you are invested in the stock market, then you are paying fees of some kind.
-Whether you are an individual investor paying stock commissions to build your own portfolio, or your money is with a financial investment company who manages it all for you, each year a portion of your money is going out of your pocket and into someone else’s.
+Whether you are an individual investor paying stock commissions to build your own portfolio, or your money is with a financial investment company that manages it all for you, each year a portion of your money is going out of your pocket and into someone else’s.

 The good news is that you can do this yourself.